Skip to main content

 • 400 million: Number of people aged 60+ in China by 2035, exceeding 30% of the national population

-Deep Longevity and the Ageing Clock
+Deep Longevity's Ageing Clock Technology

 Deep Longevity, part of the Regent Pacific portfolio, is deploying AI-powered "ageing clocks" across healthcare diagnostics, corporate wellness programmes, insurance, and medical aesthetics.
 Products like FaceAge and MicrobiomeAge use machine learning to estimate biological age from photographs and gut bacteria profiles respectively.